chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 | *[Source](https://arxiv.org/abs/1711.10785).* |

 - Some related concepts:
-  - `gradient-free RL`, `policy-gradient RL`, `reward shaping`
+  - `stochastic policy search`, `gradient-free RL`, `policy-gradient RL`, `reward shaping`
 - One remark: to be honnest, I find this publication _not very easy_ to understand.
 But **it raises important questions**.
 Here are some take-aways.

 - One term: `(TSHC)` = **_Task Separation with Hill Climbing_**
   - _Hill Climbing_ has nothing to do with the [gym _MountainCar_ env](https://github.com/openai/gym/wiki/MountainCar-v0).
     - It rather refers to as a **gradient-free** optimization method: the parameters are updated based on **greedy local search**.
-    - For several reasons, the author claims gradient-free methods are simpler and more appropriate for his problem, compared to **policy-gradient RL** optimization methods such as `PPO` and `DDPG` where tuned-parameters are numerous and sparse rewards are propagating very slowly.
+    - For several reasons, the author claims derivative-free optimization methods are simpler and more appropriate for his problem, compared to **policy-gradient RL** optimization methods such as `PPO` and `DDPG` where tuned-parameters are numerous and sparse rewards are propagating very slowly.
   - The idea of _Task Separation_ concerns the main objective of the training phase: "encode many desired **motion primitives** (_training tasks_) in a neural network", hoping for **generalisation** when exposed to new tasks.
     - It is said to serve for **exploration** in optimization: each task leads to a possible region with locally optimal solution, and the best solution among all identified locally optimal solutions is selected.
 - One concept: `sparse reward`.